 But once you reach the 35-week mark it’s a very good idea to have your hospital bag ready to go just in case.
 So to help, we’ve compiled a hospital bag checklist so you can see what you need to feel prepared for your big day (and the good news is - it really isn’t that much).

-What to pack in your pregnancy hospital bag – for mom
+What to pack in your pregnancy hospital bag – for mum

 Your maternity notes and birth plan

-So the healthcare professionals and midwives are clued up on what you want and need.
+So the midwives and healthcare professionals are clued up on what you want and need.

 You may like the idea of wearing new silk pyjamas when receiving hospital visitors, but believe us – comfort is the only thing you’ll care about post-birth.
-(Also – take a couple of PJs for different temperatures as you never know whether the maternity ward will be cold or warm).
+(Also – take a couple of PJs for different temperatures as you never know whether the maternity ward will be freezing or boiling).

 Big cotton underwear (disposable paper ones are uncomfortable) and maternity pads, plus nursing bra and breast pads if you’re planning on breastfeeding.)

-You may be in for a while so it’s a good idea to have something to pass the time and/or help relax you during labor.
+You may be in for a while so it’s a good idea to have something to pass the time and/or help relax you during labour.

 Just some travel-sized essentials will do - shower gel, shampoo, conditioner, toothpaste and brush, moisturizer and lip balm.

-To keep both mom and birthing partner going.
+To keep both mum and birthing partner going.